SGrondin/bottleneck/README.md

 ## Clustering

-Clustering lets many limiters access the same shared state, stored in a Redis server or Redis cluster.
-Changes to the state are Atomic, Consistent and Isolated (and fully [ACID](https://en.wikipedia.org/wiki/ACID) with the right Redis [Durability](https://redis.io/topics/persistence) configuration), to eliminate any chances of race conditions or state corruption.
-Your settings, such as `maxConcurrent`, `minTime`, etc., are shared across the whole cluster, which means—for example—that `{ maxConcurrent: 5 }` guarantees no more than 5 jobs can ever run at a time in the entire cluster of limiters.
+Clustering lets many limiters access the same shared state, stored in Redis.
+Changes to the state are Atomic, Consistent and Isolated (and fully [ACID](https://en.wikipedia.org/wiki/ACID) with the right [Durability](https://redis.io/topics/persistence) configuration), to eliminate any chances of race conditions or state corruption.
+Your settings, such as `maxConcurrent`, `minTime`, etc., are shared across the whole cluster, which means —for example— that `{ maxConcurrent: 5 }` guarantees no more than 5 jobs can ever run at a time in the entire cluster of limiters.
 100% of Bottleneck's features are supported in Clustering mode.
 Enabling Clustering is as simple as changing a few settings.
 It's also a convenient way to store or export state for later use.

 ### Enabling Clustering

-__IMPORTANT:__ Add `redis` or `ioredis` to your application's dependencies.
+First, add `redis` or `ioredis` to your application's dependencies:
 ```bash
 # If you prefer to use NodeRedis (https://github.com/NodeRedis/node_redis)
 npm install --save redis